PranaliJadhav05/OIBSIP/BMI_Calculator/README.md

-# BMI Calculator
+# BMI Calculator (Python)

-This is a simple Python-based BMI (Body Mass Index) Calculator.

-## Description
-The BMI Calculator takes user input for weight (in kilograms) and height (in meters), calculates the BMI value, and displays the corresponding health category.

-## Features
+This project is a beginner-friendly Python program that helps users calculate their Body Mass Index (BMI) using weight and height.

+The program takes height in centimeters and weight in kilograms, then converts the height into meters before calculating BMI.

+Based on the BMI value, it also shows the health category such as Normal, Underweight, or Overweight.

+## Why I made this project
+I created this project to practice Python basics like:
-- Takes weight and height as input
+- user input
-- Calculates BMI accurately
-- Displays BMI category:
-  - Underweight
-  - Normal weight
-  - Overweight
+- functions
-  - Obese
+- conditional statements
-- Handles invalid input gracefully

-## Technologies Used
-- Python 3
+- error handling

-## How to Run
+## How to run
-1. Make sure Python is installed on your system
+1. Make sure Python is installed
-2. Open terminal or command prompt
-3. Navigate to the project folder
-4. Run the following command:
+2. Run the file using:

-## Sample Output
-Enter your weight (kg): 55
-Enter your height (meters): 1.6
-Your BMI is: 21.48
-Category: Normal weight
-Create BMI_Calculator folder
+   python bmi_calculator.py